 How do I remind employees?

-At this time, there are no automated reminders sent from our tool.
+At this time, there are no manual reminders sent from our tool.

 Participants will be invited to complete the Pulse Survey via email or Slack.
 You could also encourage managers to remind their reports to complete the survey and explain its value, share reminders in employee forums, in internal newsletters, or in All Hands meetings.